jorgeramirez/StatefulCheckboxColumn/README.md

 grid and handle the selection of the items through checkbox selection.
 It also adds 'itemscheckedchange' event to the grid.

-This class uses a @link {Ext.state.Provider} state provider to mantain the currently selected items after page loads or paging.
+This class uses a Ext.state.Provider to mantain the currently selected items after page loads or paging.

 Example
 -------